Hathor875/atNowWeatherService/README.md

   - Pressure Measurement Range: 300hPa to 1300hPa
   - Pressure Measurement Accuracy: ±0.12hPa @25°C

+## To Do

+- **Start Project**: Set up project structure and environment.
+- **Roadmap**: Define project milestones and timeline.
+- **First Working Prototype**: Develop embedded system with temperature measurement functionality only.
+- **First Backend Version**: Implement backend to receive and display temperature in a simple HTML page, and store it in the database.
+- **API**: Create a RESTful API to access environmental data.

 ## Contributing 🚀

 Contributions are welcome!
 If you'd like to contribute to this project, please fork the repository and submit a pull request with your changes.
 Additional contributions are appreciated after the project is launched and basic functionalities are in place.